RegMix: Data Mixing Augmentation for Regression: Abstract

 \section{Abstract}

-Data augmentation is becoming essential for improving regression accuracy in critical applications including manufacturing, climate prediction, and finance.
+Data augmentation is becoming essential for improving regression performance in critical applications including manufacturing, climate prediction, and finance.
 Existing techniques for data augmentation largely focus on classification tasks and do not readily apply to regression tasks.
 In particular, the recent Mixup techniques for classification have succeeded in improving the model performance, which is reasonable due to the characteristics of the classification task, but has limitations in regression.
 We show that mixing examples that have large data distances using linear interpolations may have increasingly-negative effects on model performance.
-Hence, we use the stricter assumption that linearity only holds within certain data distances for regression where the degree may vary by each example.
-We then propose \method{}, a data augmentation framework for regression that learns for each example how many nearest neighbors it should be mixed with for the best model performance using a validation set.
-Our experiments conducted both on synthetic and real datasets show that \method{} significantly outperforms state-of-the-art data augmentation baselines applicable to regression. \method{} can also be integrated with existing Mixup techniques to significantly improve their performances.
+Our key idea is thus to limit the distances between examples that are mixed.
+We propose \method{}, a data augmentation framework for regression that learns for each example how many nearest neighbors it should be mixed with for the best model performance using a validation set.
+Our experiments conducted both on synthetic and real datasets show that \method{} outperforms state-of-the-art data augmentation baselines applicable to regression.